Gravitational wave standard sirens: A brief review of cosmological parameter estimation: Prospects for measuring and other cosmological parameters with future standard siren observations

 \subsubsection{Ground-based GW observatories}

 Ground-based GW observatories are primarily sensitive to GW in the $\sim 10$--$10^3$ Hz range, corresponding to the compact binary coalescence such as BNS, stellar-mass BBH, and NSBH systems.
 Currently, the operational ground-based GW observatories include the advanced LIGO detectors in the US~\cite{LIGOScientific:2014pky}, Virgo in Europe~\cite{VIRGO:2014yos}, KAGRA in Japan~\cite{Somiya:2011np}, and GEO 600 in Germany~\cite{Willke:2002bs}.
 They have reported 90 merger events during the first, second, and third observing runs~\cite{LIGOScientific:2018mvr,LIGOScientific:2020ibl,KAGRA:2021vkt}.
-Among these detections, two are BNS mergers, three are NSBH mergers, and the remaining events are BBH mergers or uncertain classification.

 Building upon the technological advances and operational experience from these ground-based GW detectors, the next-generation ground-based GW observatories have been proposed.
 These include the 2.5-generation (2.5G) detectors such as LIGO Voyager in the US~\cite{LIGO:2020xsf} and Neutron Star Extreme Matter Observatory (NEMO) in Australia~\cite{Ackley:2020atn}.
 Moreover, the third-generation (3G) GW detectors such as Cosmic Explorer (CE) in the US~\cite{LIGOScientific:2016wof} (with a proposed southern hemisphere site in Australia~\cite{Evans:2021gyd}), and Einstein Telescope (ET)~\cite{Punturo:2010zz} in Europe are also proposed.
 These future ground-based GW detectors are designed to improve the strain sensitivity by a factor of approximately 5–10 over current ground-based GW detectors, significantly enhancing the detection range, the number of observable GW events, and the GW parameter estimation.